xieyaxiongfly/CSE610_Fall_2023/README.md

 **Slack:** We will use slack to ask questions.
 Pleas join the slack via this [link](https://join.slack.com/t/slack-pvl4009/shared_invite/zt-225v7oixh-ikMtTMzvE8IS2oX1MFXtJQ).

+**Paper Presentation:** Please sign up for the paper that you want to present from this [link](https://docs.google.com/spreadsheets/d/1LpBmbRhYzaUqJvbklVMF-2CA1VYYG8D_Bkq28Q6bIRI/edit?usp=sharing)

 **Grading:** The course grade will be based on the following components.